Table of Contents

 SEC vs Telegram: Is GRAM a Security Token?

 Telegram’s response provides a very complex argument that relies heavily on technicalities of the law.
 It’s such a nuanced securities issue that so far I can’t say definitively one way or another how the courts will decide this case.

-That said, the real issues here aren’t the technical details of Telegram’s argument, but the overall interpretation of its activities.
+That said, the real issues here aren’t the technical details of Telegram’s argument in SEC vs Telegram, but the overall interpretation of its activities.

 In many ways, Telegram’s argument is along the lines of having found a loophole in the definition of a security.
 And now it is using this loophole to claim that its token shouldn’t be classified as a security.

 Unfortunately, that kind of logic does not resonate with the SEC.
 The regulatory agency has shown many times in the past that it looks past technical distinctions to see the totality of a situation.